F-INSAS: Program split

-In January 2015, Vice Chief of Army staff, Lt General Philip Campose reported that the Indian Army has split the F-INSAS program in favour of two separate projects.
+In January 2015, the then Vice Chief of the Army Staff, Lieutenant General Philip Campose, reported that the Indian Army has split the F-INSAS program in favour of two separate projects.
 The new program will have two components: one arming the modern infantry soldier with the best available assault rifle, carbines, and personal equipment such as the helmet and bulletproof vests, and the second component is the Battlefield Management Systems (BMS).